2006 Honda Grand Prix of St. Petersburg: Practice and qualifying

 Dario Franchitti (pictured in 2011) broke the track record and won the pole position.

 Three practice sessions preceded the race on Sunday; the first two sessions were held on Friday, and the final session was held on Saturday.
 Unlike the oval races, practice played a crucial part in determining the starting grid on road course events.
 All entries were permitted to put down laps during the initial 120-minute session on Friday morning, which would determine the two groups for the next two pre-qualifying sessions, both of which were split into 30 minutes for each group.
 The driver with the fastest overall lap on Friday would decide whether the single-lap qualifying order will proceed with the fastest driver first and the slowest driver last, or invert the qualifying order.

-The first practice session on Friday morning was led by Dixon, who set a time of 1 minute and 2.9515 seconds, and a speed of 102.936 mph.
+The first practice session on Friday morning was led by Dixon, who set a time of 1 minute and 2.9515 seconds.
 Castroneves, Franchitti, Kanaan, and Hornish Jr. were second through fifth.
 The only red flag of the session was issued twenty minutes after it began, when Moreno's car lost power on the thirteenth turn.
-Franchitti went on to set the fastest lap of the second session and the overall day, with a time of 1 minute and 2.7967 seconds and a speed of 103.190 mph.
+Franchitti went on to set the fastest lap of the second session and the overall day, with a time of 1 minute and 2.7967 seconds.
 Dixon was second, Kanaan third, Rice fourth, and Kosuke Matsuura fifth.
 As a result, Franchitti was given the responsibility to decide the qualifying order on Saturday.
 During this practice session, Eddie Cheever and Andretti collided in turn four, causing Andretti's car to go airborne for a brief moment and crash into the tire barriers.
 Hornish Jr. would also crash into the tire barriers almost an hour later in turn eight.
 None of the drivers were injured.
-Franchitti continued showcasing his speed during the final practice session on Saturday morning, setting the fastest time of the weekend thus far at 1 minute and 2.1850 seconds and a speed of 104.205 mph, ahead of Castroneves, Dixon, Kanaan, and Herta.
+Franchitti continued showcasing his speed during the final practice session on Saturday morning, setting the fastest time of the weekend thus far at 1 minute and 2.1850 seconds, ahead of Castroneves, Dixon, Kanaan, and Herta.
 P. J. Chesson crashed into the barriers in turn six, and was able to drive back to pit road.
 Tomas Scheckter later made contact with the turn twelve barriers and spun in the next corner.
 He and Chesson were both uninjured in their separate crashes.